total-typescript/total-typescript-book/src/050-the-weird-parts/workshop.md

 We know that the keys are `id` and `name`, but TypeScript thinks that the result of `Object.keys` is `string[]`.
 Why?

+## Section 2

+### 154.6 - Iterating Over Objects

+Inside our `printUser` function, see if you can iterate over all of the keys in the `user` object and log them to the console.

+You might need to change some of the types, or use a type assertion. `keyof` may also come in handy.

+Also - there are 4 solutions to this problem!

+### 155 - Comparing Function Parameters

+Our `listenToEvent` function takes in a `callback`, which is typed as `CallbackType`.

+It seems that the function passed to `listenToEvent` is able to take in no parameters, one parameter (`event`), or up to four parameters (`event`, `x`, `y` and `screenId`).

+See if you can figure out the correct way to type `CallbackType` to make the TypeScript errors go away.

 ### 156 - Unions of Functions With Object Params

 In our `loggers` array, we have two functions.
 One takes in an object with an `id` property, and the other takes in an object with a `name` property.